handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 Won't be visible unless you make 100s of changes in same play-session.

 ## LIMITATIONS (please make sure to read those)
-There are some limitation due to the approach taken bu the tool to Hot-Reload your scripts.
+There are some limitation due to the approach taken to Hot-Reload your scripts.
+I've tried to minimise the impact to standard dev-workflow as much as possible.

+In some cases however you may need to use workarounds as described below.

 ### Breakpoints in hot-reloaded scripts won't be hit, sorry!